raytut/wearanize/README.md

 # wearanize
-This is the Standard Operating Procedure (SOP) outlining the steps carried out for the processing of the wearable data collected from the [Healthy Brain Study]([Protocol of the Healthy Brain Study: An accessible resource for understanding the human brain and how it dynamically and individually operates in its bio-social context | PLOS ONE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0260952)).
+This is the Standard Operating Procedure (SOP) outlining the steps carried out for the processing of the wearable data collected from the [Healthy Brain Study](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0260952).
 This SOP serves to instruct researchers on how to run the analysis for this data, starting with the preprocessing using proprietary software and scripts, to using the **Wearanize** package developed for the integration of the different data streams.
 It also serves as an explanation to what steps are carried out to process the data.

 ```mermaid
 %%{init: {'theme': 'neutral'}}%%